 - Horseradish – add sparingly til it tastes just right

-- Additional mayo for creamier less salty filling
+- Add more mayo a little at a time for creamier less salty filling

 - A pinch more of dry mustard